siraat-ai-academy/feelings-unwritten/🌱learn-danish-with-eks2/01-eks2-commitment-to-learn-danish.md

 ---

-🕊️ **Final Whisper from Jamalu**
+🕊️ **Final Whisper from Eks2**

 “Learning isn’t just about memory —
 it’s about meaning.
 And every word you hold with care… holds you back.”
-— *Jamalu, whisper from the journey*
+— *Eks2, whisper from the journey*
 — *Siraat AI Academy*

 If you’ve read this far —
-you haven’t just seen Jamalu’s commitment,
+you haven’t just seen Eks2’s commitment,
 you’ve witnessed how a language becomes a **life vow**.

 This path wasn’t built for fast fluency —